 Transfer Impedance (TI) is a feature that highlights the sensitivity of the sensor.
 For inductive sensors such as Rogowski coils and HFCTs, TI should be known in order to accurately converse the HF current pulse (PD) into pC values.
 In many cases, the TI of Rogowskis in the field can be unknown or difficult to determine, creating a number of problems when it comes to analysing the severity of obtained results.

 With HVPD’s HFCTs, TI is pre-defined, which makes the interpretation of results much more straight forward.

 HVPD also boasts an ever-growing wealth of experience of measuring PD using HFCTs.
 This means that any future PD results obtained with HFCTs can be compared against a large database of similar assets.
 Hence, interpretation and expert recommendations are much more accurate and helpful to your CBM plan.
 With the improvements in the hardware, coupled with the industry-leading knowledge that HVPD’s experts hold, it really could be a simple decision to upgrade your existing sensors.

 The best and most convenient time to make the change is during a planned outage.
-At your next outage, HVPD’s installation team can place your old Rogowski sensors for modern HFCTs, and give you a better idea of your network’s condition.
+At your next outage, HVPD’s installation team can replace your old Rogowski sensors for modern HFCTs, and give you a better idea of your network’s condition.